Fanny Hill Meets the Red Baron: Plot

-When the Red Baron starts experiencing engine trouble over British air space, he has no choice but to go down behind enemy lines.
-After landing, he camouflages his plane, stumbles upon a dead soldier, and changes into his uniform in order to disguise himself.
+When German World War I fighter pilot Red Baron starts experiencing engine trouble over British airspace, he has no choice but to go down behind enemy lines.
+After landing, he camouflages his plane, stumbles upon a dead soldier, and disguise himself by changing into his uniform.
 Now posing as a soldier from Belgium, he locates a hospital where he finds the nursing staff raising the patients spirits by joining in with them in a variety of sexual activities, along with each other.
 Fanny Hill is one of those nurses.

 The Baron leaves the officers, and begins plotting to free a German prisoner of war, who is supposed to drop off engine parts at the hospital, so he can repair his plane.
-The prisoner manages to escape during a wild sex party given by the nurses.
+The prisoner manages to escape during a wild sex party arranged by the nurses.
 With nothing to do but wait, the Baron decides to join in with the party.

-Meanwhile, Fanny's boyfriend who has been recently released from the hospital, is jealous of the Baron, and sets out to expose him as an imposter.
-The next morning, Fanny's boyfriend files to the hospital to report what he has discovered.
+Meanwhile, Fanny's boyfriend, also a pilot, who has been recently released from the hospital, is jealous of the Baron, and sets out to expose him as an imposter.
+The next morning, Fanny's boyfriend flies to the hospital to report what he has discovered.
 But a German plane has already delivered the parts the Baron needs to repair his plane, and he is back in the air.

 The Red Baron encounters Fanny's boyfriend in the air, but his gun has jammed, and the Baron, true to his code, refuses to shoot down a defenseless pilot.
 So he heads back to Germany, leaving the pilot to continue his sexual affair with Fanny.